cased/supersonic/README.md

 #### 4. Multiple File Updates (`create_pr_from_files`)

-When you have multiple local files to propose as changes:
+Use you have multiple local files to propose as changes.
+You use `files` here, which is a dictionary mapping local file paths to your desired upstream file paths.

 ```python
 pr_url = my_supersonic.create_pr_from_files(